bitoollearner/leetcode-pyspark/README.md

 6. Click Create.
    > Databricks will now clone your GitHub repository into your workspace.

-By following these steps, you should be able to successfully import and run your LeetCode SQL questions notebook using PySpark in Jupyter Notebook on your local machine.
+By following these steps, you should be able to successfully import and run your LeetCode SQL questions notebook using PySpark in Jupyter Notebook on your Databricks workspace.

 > **Note:**
 > The Databricks Community Edition will be more than adequate for this activity.